webplatform/docs/apis/web-storage/Storage/localStorage/index.md

 }}
 }}
 {{Notes_Section
-|Usage=Use via the methods ''setItem'', ''getItem'', ''removeItem'' and ''clear'' provided by [[apis/web-storage/Storage]]
+|Usage=Use via the methods ''setItem'', ''getItem'', ''removeItem'' and ''clear'' provided by [[apis/web-storage/Storage]].

+Listen to the storage event on [[dom/window]] to catch changes in the storage (example: http://jsfiddle.net/A6tuM/1/).
 |Notes=The '''localStorage''' "property" provides an instance of a  storage area object, to which the '''Storage''' object's properties and methods are applied.
 |Import_Notes=The amount of storage is limited by the browser on a per location basis (e.g. per domain).
 An error message is thrown, when the quota is exceed.

 See for an example of the error message here (the example shows the error message for when the [[apis/web-storage/Storage/sessionStorage|sessionStorage]] quota is exceeded.
 The behavior is similar for localStorage): http://jsfiddle.net/wkDc6/1/
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification